sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 By this command, the following folder will be created.<br>
 <pre>
 ./Tiled-BCSS-Mostly-Tumor-master
-├─images       ; Tiledly-split image files
-└─masks        : Tiledly-split mask files
+├─images       ; Tiledly-split 512x512 jpg image files └─masks        : Tiledly-split 512x512 jpg mask files
 </pre>